Plays for Young Audiences

 Songs in LOUIS BRAILLE (Smulyan/Lebeaux: In the Dark; School in Paris; You'll Fit Right In; On A Rope; Trouble; A Little Ray of Light; What Could Be Easier Than That; Something More; Academics; Pass It On

-(Previous publication on Indie Theatre Now no longer available due to site closure -- email Cindy Cooper for a copy of the script or visit NPX, Cynthia L. Cooper)
+(Previous publication on Indie Theatre Now no longer available due to site closure -- use contact for a copy of the script or visit NPX, Cynthia L. Cooper)